Query Age of Information: Freshness in Pull-Based Communication: MDP formulation and problem solution

 We can now proceed to solve the \gls{mdp} for the two systems we have defined using policy iteration, as described in \cite[Ch.
 4]{sutton2018reinforcement}.
 In order to apply the algorithm, we need to truncate the problem to a finite \gls{mdp}.
-We do so by defining a maximum age $\Delta_{\max}$ and a token bucket size $B$: once the age or the number of tokens in the bucket reach the maximum, they cannot increase further.
-As long as the maximum values are large enough that the system never actually reaches them in normal operation, this simplification does not affect the optimal policies or their performance.
+We do so by defining a maximum age $\Delta_{\max}$, a maximum query interval $T_{q,\max}$, and a token bucket size $B$: once the age, the query interval, or the number of tokens in the bucket reach the maximum, they cannot increase further.
+As long as the maximum values are sufficiently large, they are not reached during normal operation and this simplification does not affect the optimal policies or their performance.

-The policy iteration algorithm has two steps: 1) policy evaluation and 2) policy improvement which are repeated until convergence.
-To solve the proposed problem we initialize the policy with zeros i.e. the policy where we never send any updates, and the value to be larger than we expect from a reasonable policy. \begin{enumerate} \item The policy is evaluated using for all $s$, where $s$ is the current state, $s'$ is the new state, $a$ is the action, and $c$ is the cost from either \eqref{eq:cost_AoI} or \eqref{eq:cost_QAoI}. \item The policy is improved in a similar manner, by evaluating for all $a$.
-If $q_\pi(s,a)>v_\pi(s)$ we substitute $a$ into the policy.
-This is repeated for all $s$. \end{enumerate} Policy iteration is guaranteed to converge to the optimal policy~\cite{howard1960dynamic} in finite-state \glspl{mdp} with finite reward.
-As mentioned above, we truncated the age and token bucket size to make the \gls{mdp} finite, so the conditions to use the algorithm apply.